OSLC/developing-oslc-applications/_harp/iotp_adaptor/code-generator.md

 # Code Generator

-## Generating the CE4IoTConnector Implementation
+## Generating the iotp-adaptor Implementation

 Select the IoTP Adapter toolchain, right click and invoke OSLC Lyo Designer > Generate Complete Toolchain Java Code:

 ![Generate the code](./images/Generate-the-code.png "Generate the code")

 The code generator will popup a dialog and ask you to select the target folder to generate into.
-Select the CE4IoTConnector eclipse maven project and click OK.
+Select the iotp-adaptor eclipse maven project and click OK.

-The code will be generated in the CE4IoTConnector project using the following folder/package structure:
+The code will be generated in the iotp-adaptor project using the following folder/package structure:

 ![Generated project structure](./images/Generated-project.png "Generated project structure")